 After restarting, the system should automatically reinstall the speaker.
-If not, follow the above procedure to return to Device Manager.
+If not, follow the above procedure to return to the Device Manager.
 Travel off to “Display Adapters” then right-click on the graphics card.

 Here, simply enable the graphics card again, restart your computer again, and from there, everything should work as intended.